Director of Exhibitions & Collections

 202.272.2448, ext.
 3405

-Levine has worked as a curator and consultant for museums across the United States.
-He cut his teeth as curator at Yeshiva University Museum in New York where he developed exhibitions on the intersection of art and history through diverse topics such as amateur travel films, comic books, textile art, and the effect of religion on architecture and urban history.
-In addition to curating exhibitions, he produced gallery films and digital interactives, cultivated the museum’s online identity, and oversaw exhibition installation.
+Since 2010, Levine has worked as a curator and consultant for museums and artists throughout the U.S. and abroad, managing projects and teams of varying complexity and duration including exhibitions, installations, educational programs, publications, and media.
+He cut his teeth in museums as curator at Yeshiva University Museum in New York where he developed exhibitions on the intersection of art and history through diverse topics such as amateur travel films, comic books, textile art, and religion and architecture in urban history.
+In addition to curation, he produced gallery films and digital interactives, cultivated the museum’s online identity, and oversaw exhibition project management.

-Levine came to Washington, D.C., in 2014 to develop the core exhibition for a new museum of Jewish history and culture.
-In this position, he also wrote articles and tours of D.C.-area history and shaped the strategic planning for the new museum’s collections.
-Of note, Levine helped rescue Washington’s only known synagogue mural.
-Later, as an independent consultant, Levine provided strategic, exhibition planning, and grant-writing services for museums, historical societies, and arts and social-justice organizations.
+Levine came to Washington, D.C., in 2014 to develop the core exhibition for the unbuilt Capital Jewish Museum.
+He designed and tested content for a 5,000 square foot core exhibition, conceived and directed publications and public events, wrote and administered grants, aligned collecting strategy with the new museum’s vision, and published PR materials and bi-weekly articles.
+Of note, in this position Levine directed fundraising, PR and logistics to rescue of Washington’s only known synagogue mural.
+He has also worked as an independent consultant, providing strategic guidance, project planning and management, and grant-writing services for museums, artists, historical societies, and arts and social-justice organizations.

 Levine trained as a historian of east and central Europe.
-He specialized in the Cold War and international philanthropy.
-His historical interests broadly include the history and culture of technological innovation, nationalism, and the built environment.
-Levine regularly speaks publically on historical issues, as well as matters of importance to the museum community.
-He is has been a board member of the Council of American Jewish Museums since 2013.
+He specialized in Cold War history and international philanthropy.
+Levine’s historical interests broadly include the history and culture of technological innovation, nationalism, and the built environment.
+He regularly speaks publicly on historical issues, as well as matters of importance to the museum community.
+He serves on the board of the Council of American Jewish Museums (since 2013) as Vice Chair, and, notably, has planned several national conferences, workshops and other initiatives for that organization.

 “The Latest Revolutionary Chapter?” in Graphic Details: Jewish Women’s Confessional Comics in Essays and Interviews, McFarland (2014)